 Review Topic Study Population AUD All CBOC and PCC patients screened within the study period of July 1, 2012, through June 30, 2013, and who had a positive AUDIT-C score and all providers and RN Care Managers assigned to PACT prior to October 1, 2012.
 MM All outpatients with an original prescription ordered for one of the three selected fluoroquinolones from July 1, 2012, through June 30, 2013.
-DWHP Proficiencies 0 and who remained as DWHPs until September 30, 2013.
+DWHP Proficiencies All WH PCPs designated as DWHPs as of October 1, 2012, and who remained as DWHPs until September 30, 2013.